blakadder/sv06/docs/common-issues.md

 You can try to bend the bracket but that requires some disassembly.
 As a quick fix print [this shim](https://www.printables.com/model/360276) and mount it between the motor and the extrusion.

 ![Shim the motor mount](/images/troubleshooting/motor_not_true.webp)

-## No bed adhesion

-Can be caused by many factors:

-- PEI sheet is not clean enough: Clean it thoroughly with dish soap and warm water then dry immediately.
-Maintain a clean surface with isopropyl alcohol and lint free cloth.
-- Z-offset too high: Z-offset is so high that the nozzle doesn't squish the melted plastic onto the print sheet which results in poor or no adhesion.
-- Bed mesh issues: Make sure to upgrade to latest firmware and that the startup G-Code in your slicer contains `M420 S1` to use the saved bed mesh.

 ## Official SV06 Help Center